The Board of Directors is responsible for and oversees the governance, culture and management of CSR.

 • a substantial shareholder of CSR, or an officer of, or otherwise associated directly with, a substantial shareholder.

-Any change in the independence status of a non-executive director must be promptly notified to the Chairman and Company Secretary.
+Any change in the independence status of a non-executive director must be promptly notified to the Chair and Company Secretary.

 Conflict of interest